lmaughan921/experience-manager-brand-portal.en/help/using/browse-assets-brand-portal.md

 ![](assets/asset-properties.png)

-You can also view a list of all its related assets (source or derived assets on AEM) on an asset's properties page, as asset relationship is also published from AEM to Brand Portal.
+You can also view a list of all its related assets (source or derived assets on AEM) on an asset's properties page, as asset relationship is also published from [!DNL AEM] to [!DNL Brand Portal].